 |Negative Marking||0.25 for VA, QA, GA, and DCR|

-No, a candidate will have to take the test on a pre-assigned centre allotted in the Admit Card and will not have a choice to choose his or her venue and the assigned computer in the test centre.
+No, a candidate will have to take the test on a pre-assigned center allotted in the admit card and will not have a choice to choose his or her venue and the assigned computer in the test center.

 MICAT is conducted in two phases.
 MICAT-I will be held in the month of December while MICAT-II is scheduled for February.